garrardkitchen/resume/content/blog/principles.md

 Code analysis tools help there but you're not always going to have access to these tools.

 One way to help identify code that does the same thing is by refactoring.
-If you keep your code method frame small (~20 lines), and you have a good naming standard for methods etc then this should be all you need to help you writing duplicate code.
+If you keep your code method frame small (~20 lines), and you have a good naming standard for methods, etc then this should be all you need to help you writing duplicate code.

 ## [KISS]()